Welcome to the Figure Skating Section of the Milton Skating Club

 Follow the link below for information on the Family Commitment Program.

 - ALL PA’S are required to attend the mandatory training clinic.
-2017/2018 Date TBC
+Dates are noted on attached Flyer.
+See below link to PA Letter.

 Skaters will be scheduled for their training session at the start of the season